Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 So he's 60.

-Despite pushing 60, he was granted the rank of Acting Major General.
+Despite pushing 60, he was granted the rank of acting major general.

 That was stoked to have him back.
-He's a legend.

 Yeah, that's fair.